CCCS administers the Consumer Protection (Fair Trading) Act (“CPFTA”) and Competition Act.

 - Information about the party or parties involved;

-- A brief description of the agreement, conduct or merger that you are complaining about
+- A brief description of the unfair practice, agreement, abusive conduct or merger that you are complaining about;

-We will acknowledge your complaint within three (3) working days, and we will keep you posted on the outcome of your complaint.
+We will contact you by email and/or telephone in five (5) working days, and we will keep you posted on the outcome of your complaint.